linzhoucool/ObjectOrientedJavascript/assignment3.md

 ## Testing

 To test your file, download the [Assignment 3 Test](https://github.com/jniziol/ObjectOrientedJavascript/blob/master/assignment3Test.zip) zip.
-Add your own file to the directory and include it in the `head` section of the `index.html` file.
+Unzip it and add your own file to the directory.
+Include your file it in the `head` section of the `index.html` file.
 At the end of your `js` file, you can call the `battle(grandius, youCharactersObjectName)`.
 Grandius is a sample champion I created for you to battle against. **Note** you must include objects name as an argument to the `battle` function.

+Open the `index.html` file in your browser and check out the developer console.
+You should see the result of your match.

 ### Special Thanks